tomickigrzegorz/react-circular-progress-bar/README.md

 <p align="center">
 React library to help developers to draw animated, cross-browser, highly customizable progress circles using SVG and plain JavaScript.

-Also supports the IntersectionObserver API, which allows to start the animation only when the progress bar appears in the view.
 </p>

 <p align="center">